ShowShark Client Features

 - Address picker when adding a discovered server with multiple IPv4/IPv6 addresses

-- Add, edit, and delete saved servers with JSON persistence
+- Add, edit, and delete saved servers with persistent storage

 - iOS: swipe-to-delete and swipe-to-edit on saved servers